-The MPDU is subject to the following restrictions:
+The S-MPDU is subject to the following restrictions:

 It shall be a control response frame if the non-AP STA(#16592) received at least one other MPDU that solicits an immediate acknowledgment.

 If the MPDU is a Multi-TID BlockAckReq frame then the number of TIDs present in the Multi-TID BlockAck frame shall not exceed the TID aggregation limit indicated by the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame.